Judy Haveson Wins First Place in the Non-fiction/Personal Memoir Category

-Desireé Duffy, Founder of The BookFest, says, “It is important to recognize authors for the role they play in creating and sharing stories that entertain, educate, and inspire readers.
+Desireé Duffy, Founder of The BookFest, says, “It is important to recognize authors for their role in creating and sharing stories that entertain, educate, and inspire readers.
 Books transport us to new worlds, broaden perspectives, and foster empathy.
-As the Founder of The BookFest, I believe that by saluting authors and their literary achievements we elevate the importance of literature in our society.”
+As the Founder of The BookFest, I believe that by saluting authors and their literary achievements, we elevate the importance of literature in our society.”

 Judy Haveson says, "Being selected as a winner of The BookFest Awards is an incredible honor.
 I am grateful to be recognized for the hard work and dedication that went into creating Laugh Cry Rewind – A Memoir.
 I hope this award will inspire others to pursue their own literary passions."

 Desireé Duffy, Founder of The BookFest, says, "I am thrilled to announce Judy Haveson as a winner of a First Place at The BookFest Awards.
 This year's competition was particularly fierce, and Judy should be very proud of this achievement."

 For more information about The BookFest Awards and to see the list of winners, please visit the Awards Page on The BookFest website.

 To watch the Salute to The BookFest Award Winners video montage, or to see recordings of The BookFest videos, please visit the Programming Page of The BookFest Website.

 ABOUT THE AUTHOR